NEAL CONAN, HOST:

 CONAN: Let's go to Michael(ph), Michael with us from San Antonio.

 MICHAEL: Yes, George W. Bush.

-RUDIN: Well, George W. Bush was elected twice governor of Texas.
-He served a full four years and then served two years before he was nominated.
+RUDIN: Well, George W. Bush was elected, twice, governor of Texas.
+He served four - full four years, and then served two years before he was nominated.
 So there's six years right there.

 CONAN: Thanks very much.
-In the meantime - we'll get some more people up who think they know the answer to this week's trivia question - boy, I'm not going to repeat it, either.
-We have some news on Congress, and that is New York has finalized its redistricting map.
+In the meantime - we'll get some more people up who think they know the answer to this week's trivia question; boy, I'm not going to repeat it, either - we have some news on Congress.
+And that is, New York has finalized its redistricting map.
 This is coming in state by state by state.
-New York is the latest to come in with its final map.
+New York is the latest to come in with the final map.

 RUDIN: One of the last states, right, absolutely.
-We've talked about last week Bob Turner, his seat was carved up by the legislature.
+We've talked about - last week - Bob Turner, his seat was carved up by the legislature.
 He's going to run against Kirsten Gillibrand for the Senate.
-Maurice Hinchey, a Democrat from upstate New York who is retiring, his district is gone, but there a lot of incumbents, especially upstate New York, who are really in new territory and could have tough times.
+Maurice Hinchey, a Democrat from upstate New York who is retiring, his district is gone.
+But there are a lot of incumbents, especially upstate New York, who are really, in new territory and could have tough times.

 RUDIN: Exactly.
-The conservative party seems to be united behind Wendy Long, who is a conservative activist, and again not that Gillibrand should be in any trouble anyway, but it makes Turner, if he's the Republican nominee, his task much more difficult.
+The conservative party seems to be uniting behind Wendy Long, who is a conservative activist.
+And again, not that Gillibrand should be in any trouble anyway, but it makes Turner, if he's the Republican nominee, his task much more difficult.